Skip to content

 If error persists, check for recent system changes

-If steps 1–3 didn’t resolve 3371, the cause is likely system-level: a recent Windows update that affected QuickBooks file permissions; a hardware change (drive replacement, motherboard) that invalidated the license; antivirus or security software quarantining qbregistration.dat after creation; or .NET Framework corruption preventing the license validation routine from running.
+If steps 1–3 didn’t resolve 3371, the cause is likely system-level: a recent Windows update that affected QuickBooks file permissions; a hardware change (drive replacement, motherboard) that invalidated the license; antivirus quarantining qbregistration.dat after creation; or .NET Framework corruption preventing the license validation routine from running.
 Each requires deeper diagnostic than the standard fix.

 If 3371 keeps coming back, escalate